dinghenc/random-mouse/README.md

 # specify a refresh time of 2 min, and end after a certain period of time
 random-mouse -fresh=2m -duration=2h30m

+# specify a refresh time of 2 min, and end after a certain period of time, with mouse move checker
+random-mouse -fresh=2m -duration=2h30m -check
 ```

 ## Todo